 Contributing Chief Operating & Audience Development Officer

 Bill is the founder of Best Words LLC, which helps brands connect deeply with their customers through world-class storytelling, engaging social media, and effective content marketing.
-He’s currently the Chief Content Officer of Linkwell Health, the premier consumer experience company in healthcare, and previously was the Global Editor-in-Chief of Men’s Health.
+He’s currently the Chief Strategy & Performance Officer of Linkwell Health, the premier consumer experience company in healthcare, and previously was the Global Editor-in-Chief of Men’s Health.
 Bill has won the Pearl Gold Award and the National Magazine Award for General Excellence, the content marketing and magazine industries’ highest honors.

 Meirav is a writer and editor with two decades of experience in the beauty and wellness worlds.
 She has held senior-level editorial positions at Allure and InStyle, and has written for the New York Times, Women’s Health, Self, CNN, and more.
 Meirav has anxiety, depression, and trichotillomania and, at Mental, serves as one of Amy’s key “board members” on all things mental health (this is their third collaboration together).
 Find her trichotillomania feed on Instagram at @trichrtreat.